little-fish/gcUnicorn/README.md

 See [gcUnicorn album](https://photos.app.goo.gl/vA4nyUmZSjE3HxUQ8) for full resolution screenshots.

 ## How to run
 For Windows OS there is an executable file created.
-This approach always enable tray icon.
+This approach always enables tray icon.

 If you want to run the application from within command line, run the following command:
 ```bash